christina83720/fa20-523-352/report/report.md

 ## 1. Introduction

 As modern technology continues to expand into every field of work it broadens the capabilities of each area of the field.
-Healthcare is one of those fields that greatly benefits from such applications.
+Healthcare has that greatly benefited from such applications.
 Healthcare is a multi-dimensional system established with the sole aim for the prevention, diagnosis, and treatment of health-related issues or impairments in human beings[^6].
 The many dimensions of Healthcare indicates the influx of information coming and going from each level as there are multiple different applications of Healthcare.
 This includes such things like dentistry, medicine, midwifery, nursing, psychology, physiotherapy, etc.  Big data plays a pivotal role when it comes to industries such as Healthcare because of the collection of information that needs to be digitized and maintained in an organized manner to draw relevant conclusions from the information.
 The demand for healthcare data is renowned around the world as medical professionals find the collective information of medical treatment necessary for moving forward with treatment every time so that they may perform and guarantee the safety and recovery of their patients.

 ## 2. Big Data in Examination Room